seedubjay/seedubjay.github.io/_posts/2021-02-19-you-are-being-watched.md

 subtitle: And other scary campfire stories to tell your friends at night
 ---

-_Disclaimer: All the creepy tracking here is just a demo and none of it is actually collected.
+_Disclaimer: All of the creepy tracking here is only done as a demo and none of it is actually collected.
 (It's a shame the same cannot be said for the rest of the internet.)_

 What happens when you open up a website?
 The answer may surprise you... but deep down, let's be honest, it probably doesn't.